Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + Some best practices for effective TDIR include:
     1. Proactive threat hunting
+       - Actively look for potential threats that could jeopardize your organization’s digital assets.
+Unlike traditional security measures that react to threats, proactive threat hunting seeks to identify threats before they cause damage.
     2. Conduct regular security assessemnts
-       - Regularly assess your security posture through vulnerability assessments, security audits and penetration tests.
-       - Regular vulnerability assessments can help organizations identify weaknesses in their security posture before a threat actor can exploit them.
+       - Regular vulnerability assessments can help organizations identify security weaknesses (e.g., missing critical patches, default credentials) before a threat actor can exploit them.
 These assessments should be comprehensive, covering all aspects of the organization’s systems, applications, and networks.
        - Regular network and application penetration testing can help to uncover vulnerabilities that might not be visible during a vulnerability assessment.
 Penetration tests simulate real-world attacks, testing the organization’s defenses and providing insights into how well they can withstand an actual attack.
     3. Conduct regular TDIR testing
        - Regularly test your detection and response capabilities through purple and red teaming exercises.